Table of Contents

 Nancy’s Sweet Home is located at Pl.
 Iroon 1, Athina 105 54, Greece.

 One of my favorite restaurants and a favorite among locals is ThaMa (Θα Μα).
 Here you will taste food based on Messinian cuisine (an area in Peloponnese).

 The chefs use traditional recipes from villages in the area using local ingredients.
-On weekends, the restaurant serves gourounopoula, a special roasted pork that is slow cooked for hours until mouthwateringly tender.
+On weekends, the restaurant serves gourounopoula, special roasted pork that is slow-cooked for hours until mouthwateringly tender.

 Θα Μα is a popular spot so reservations are suggested.
 Despite its suburban location, the restaurant is easy to access by public transportation.
 Take the metro from Monastiraki or Syntagma station towards Doukissis Plakentias or the airport and stop at Holargos station (10 minutes with the metro).
 The restaurant is located less than 100 meters from the metro station.

 The Red Hot Chilli Peppers dined at Θα Μα when they visited Athens.

 ThaMa is located at Leof.
 Mesogeion 242, Cholargos 155 61, Greece.

 Meet the Athens Local Expert